EWeinstein/causal-tcrs/scripts/semisynthetic/README.md

 # Semisynthetic experiments

-This folder contains scripts that were used to perform the semisynthetic data studies used to evaluate CAIRE.
+This folder contains scripts that were used to perform the semisynthetic data studies.

 ## Dependencies
 To install the python package dependencies for these scripts,